 During her involvement in the restoration of the Seashore Farmers Lodge at Sol Legare (http://bit.ly/1LfVd6E), she happened upon an immense love for Charleston’s history with an affinity for the preservation of African American cultural sites and stories.
 Over the course of the past fifteen years Corie has been instrumental in several projects that have successfully brought this story full-circle and she continues to advise on many similar efforts throughout the lowcountry.

 Corie won an honor award from the National Trust for Historic Preservation for her work on the Seashore Farmers Lodge and is a 2014 Forty under 40 award recipient.
 In early 2021, she teamed up with the International African American Museum to create a virtual exhibit detailing the work on the Seashore Farmers Lodge.

-Clients, partnerships, and civic work include: Association of Fundraising Professionals, Trident United Way, Preservation Society of Charleston, Sea Island Habitat for Humanity, Charleston Horticultural Society, Operation Home, Gullah Geechee Cultural Heritage Corridor Commission and Foundation, Trident Technical College – Palmer Campus, College of Charleston, The Progressive Club-Johns Island, Concerned Citizens of Sol Legare and the Seashore Farmers Lodge, Friends of McLeod and McLeod Plantation Historic Site, The Slave Dwelling Project, NAACP – Charleston Branch, KIND of the Upstate, Lowcountry Land Trust, City of Charleston Office of Cultural Affairs, Jazz Artists of Charleston and Charleston Jazz Festival, International African American Museum, SC Coalition Against Domestic Violence and Sexual Assault, Yo Art Inc., JMC Charleston, RPWB Law Firm, CDA Group LLC, SC Community Health Worker Association, American Jr. Golf Association, the South Carolina chapter of The National Society of Colonial Dames of America in South Carolina, One80 Place, SC PTA, and Trademark Properties (Flip this House and The Real Estate Pros.)
+Clients, partnerships, and civic work include: Association of Fundraising Professionals, Trident United Way, Preservation Society of Charleston, Sea Island Habitat for Humanity, Charleston Horticultural Society, Operation Home, Gullah Geechee Cultural Heritage Corridor Commission and Foundation, Trident Technical College – Palmer Campus, College of Charleston, The Progressive Club-Johns Island, Concerned Citizens of Sol Legare and the Seashore Farmers Lodge, Friends of McLeod and McLeod Plantation Historic Site, The Slave Dwelling Project, NAACP – Charleston Branch, KIND of the Upstate, Lowcountry Land Trust, City of Charleston Office of Cultural Affairs, Jazz Artists of Charleston and Charleston Jazz Festival, International African American Museum, SC Coalition Against Domestic Violence and Sexual Assault, Yo Art Inc., RPWB Law Firm, CDA Group LLC, SC Community Health Worker Association, American Jr. Golf Association, the South Carolina chapter of The National Society of The Colonial Dames of America in South Carolina, One80 Place, SC PTA, and Trademark Properties (Flip this House and The Real Estate Pros.)
 Corie is a former Town of James Island Board of Zoning Commissioner (2020–2023).